 In one story, an Ottoman Grand Vizier secretly visited a coffeehouse in Istanbul, where he observed that the people drinking alcohol would just get drunk and sing and be jolly, whereas the people drinking coffee remained sober and plotted against the government.

-Although Murad IV banned tobacco, alcohol and coffee, historical records indicate that he consumed all three and his death was the result of alcohol poisoning.
+Although Murad IV banned tobacco, alcohol and coffee, historical records indicate that he consumed all three and ironically his death was the result of alcohol poisoning.
 Murad IV's successor was more lenient.
 The punishment for a first offense was a light cudgeling, a beating with a large wooden club.
 Caught with cup of coffee a second time, the perpetrator was sewn into a leather bag and tossed in the river.

 In spite of the risk of such harsh repercussions, Turks still drank coffee.
 Even with the sultan at the front door with a sword and the executioner at the back door with a sewing kit, they still wanted their daily cup of rich, strong Turkish coffee.
-And that's the history of coffee in a bean skin: Old habits die hard.

 Wherever it spread, coffee was popular with the masses but challenged by the powerful.